biblerevelation/biblerevelation/_posts/2015-02-04-the-grace-of-god-to-see-the-lord.md

 9 and made no distinction between us and them, <strong>purifying their hearts by faith</strong>.

-<a title="How to purify our hearts?" href="http://biblerevelation.org/2015/01/20/how-to-purify-our-hearts/" target="_blank">How to purify our Hearts? </a>
+<a title="How to purify our hearts?" href="http://biblerevelation.org/2015/01/20/how-to-purify-our-hearts/" target="_blank" rel="noopener noreferrer">How to purify our Hearts? </a>
 <ul>
 	<li>Gentiles Hearts were purified at Cornelius house when they believed the good news that their sins were forgiven through Jesus Christ</li>
 	<li>We should live hungry for fresh revelation of the Lord everyday</li>